iComputerfreak/MetroTime/README.md

 # MetroTimer
-An iOS/Catalyst app that shows the departure times of your favorite KVV stops.
+A native iOS app that shows the departure times of your favorite metro stops.

-This app is written with SwiftUI.
-You need Xcode 11 and iOS 13 to run it.
+This app is written fully with SwiftUI.

-## Licensing
+## Project Setup
-This project is licensed under the MIT License together with the proprietary [Commons Clause License](https://commonsclause.com).
-For questions or inquiries, feel free to contact me at [dev@jonasfrey.de](mailto:dev@jonasfrey.de).
+This project uses [Tuist](https://tuist.io).
+After installing Tuist, run `tuist install` and `tuist generate` to generate and open an Xcode project.